difcul/aw/6_dynamic_web_applications/README.md

 ## Additional Exercise for Evaluation - Submit by June 1st

 - (2 points) Complete this script by converting the _gethint.php_ and _getphotos.php_ functions into RESTful Web Services that return a JSON response.
 You can reuse (and extend) last week's RESTful web service.
-Notice that you should add the URIs related to these two new GET requests and be able to handle such requests.
+Note that you should add the URIs related to these two new GET requests and be able to handle such requests.

 - (1.8 points) When presenting the PubMed results (completed in prior scripts), present the rating of each article alongside the respective title.
 In addition, include two buttons/icons that decrease or increase the rating.
 Using the RESTful web service implemented in the last script (both to GET the rating and to UPDATE the rating) will be valued.

-- Notice that you should support the 5 diseases of prior scripts (Alzheimer, Asthma, Cirrhosis, Diabetes, and Tuberculosis).
+- Note that you should support the 5 diseases of prior scripts (Alzheimer, Asthma, Cirrhosis, Diabetes, and Tuberculosis).
 In case you only support Asthma, a small penalty will be applied.

 - (0.2 points) Support the functionality to add a new article, using the POST request added in last week's exercise.